 MANOIR DU BATTUT

-Manoir Du Battut is a Listed French National Monument set on a ridge in the South Correze.
-The house is surrounded by rolling wooded hills and valleys full of limestone cliffs and caves, with attractive local rivers including the mighty Dordogne.
-There are spectacular views from the house and terrace across beautiful unspoilt countryside.
+Manoir Du Battut is a truly magical place.
+It is a listed French National Monument set on a high ridge in the South Correze, surrounded by rolling hills and valleys full of limestone cliffs.
+Close by there are attractive local rivers including the mighty Dordogne.
+From the house & terrace, there are spectacular views across beautiful unspoilt countryside.